Chinese characters: Use with computers

-Before computers became ubiquitous, earlier electro-mechanical communications devices like telegraphs and typewriters were originally designed for use with alphabets, often by means of alphabetic text encodings like Morse code and ASCII.
+Before fax machines and computers with bit-mapped displays adequate for Chinese characters became ubiquitous, the first text-based telecommunications and word-processing devices like telegraphs, typewriters, and computer terminals supported only alphabets and used only alphabetic text encodings like Morse code and ASCII.
 Adapting these technologies for a writing system that uses thousands of distinct characters was non-trivial.